Skip to main content

 Returned Wires

-If a wire transfer payment is returned (refer to why my wire transfer payment is returned, below), the foreign bank may charge a returned wire fee.
-Fees determined on a case-by-case basis by the receiving financial institution.
-In this case, Payment Services will credit all the returned funds to the department.
+If a wire transfer payment is returned, the foreign bank may charge a returned wire fee.
+Fees are determined on a case-by-case basis by the receiving financial institution.
+Payment Services will credit all the returned funds to the department and if a return fee was deducted, that fee will be charged to your chart string.
 Payment Services is not responsible for returning the full initial requested amount.
-In cases where Payment Services made a mistake, the fee may be returned to the department.
-Returned funds will be posted to the departments CCOA

 Bank Codes

-Bank codes are needed for requesting wires: ABA, IBAN, SWIFT/ BIC, BSB, and CLABE.
+Bank codes are needed for requesting wires: IBAN, SWIFT/ BIC, BSB, and CLABE, etc.

 Required banking codes for wires: